Pako3549/Pako3549/README.md

 # Hi there!
 I'm Pako 👋
-Welcome to my Github account! 🎉
+Welcome to my GitHub account! 🎉
 I'm a computer science student passionate about coding and videogames, always looking for new challenges and opportunities to learn something new.
 ## 🌟 About Me
 - 🎓 **Student** with a passion for programming and software development.